 Dave and his staff coached educators and luminary clients including Nobel Prize winner Mohammed Yunus, best-selling authors Lynne Twist and Jack Canfield, and the highest-paid NBA coach at the time.
 Just as importantly, Dave worked with many national and international nonprofit leaders, social entrepreneurs, and philanthropists.

-After selling the rights to “Becoming a Master Student” to Houghton-Mifflin in 1994 for $20 million, Dave contributed over half of those assets to the Brande Foundation, which he founded in 1987.
-Through the Brande Foundation, he made grants to nonprofits and helped nonprofit leaders gain access to coaching.
+After selling the rights to “Becoming a Master Student” to Houghton-Mifflin in 1994, Dave contributed millions of dollars to projects related to The Brande Foundation, which he founded in 1987.
+Through these projects, he made grants to nonprofits and helped nonprofit leaders gain access to coaching.
 By then, Dave’s methodology had evolved into what he described as “whole-life coaching,” or the idea that leaders are most effective when they have a thought partner for all areas of their lives.

-Today, the Brande Foundation has provided coaching and workshops for thousands of nonprofit leaders around the world.
-Taking his earnings from coaching with for-profit companies, Dave has helped fund free coaching for these change-making leaders over the past 30 years.
+The Brande Foundation has provided coaching and workshops for thousands of nonprofit leaders around the world.
+Taking his earnings from book sales and coaching, Dave helped fund free coaching for change-making leaders for over 30 years.

 A Daughter’s Mission to Amplify Her Father’s Work